-The Complaint brings forth claims for violations of the Securities Act of 1934 against GTT Communications Inc. (“GTT” or the “Company”), and certain of its senior executives.
+The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against GTT Communications Inc. (“GTT” or the “Company”), and certain of its senior executives.
 The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired GTT common stock during the Class Period.

 GTT provides cloud networking services to multinational companies.
 Since 2015, the Company pursued growth through “tuck-in” acquisitions.
 However, in February 2019, in sharp contrast to its historical strategy of acquiring smaller corporations, GTT announced that it was purchasing Interoute Communications Holdings S.A. (“Interoute”), a telecommunications company that operated Europe’s largest cloud services platform in a transformational $2.3 billion acquisition that essentially doubled GTT’s size.